Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 {{< socialBadges arxiv-index="2408.15792" github="hao-ai-lab/vllm-ltr" >}}

 **TL;DR:** Traditional Large Language Model (LLM) serving systems rely on first-come-first-serve (FCFS) scheduling.
 When longer requests block shorter ones in the queue, this creates a cascade of delays that severely impacts overall system latency.
-With exact output lengths being unpredictable in LLM generation, optimizing scheduling has remained challenging.
+LLM inference jobs are particularly challenging to schedule due to their highly unpredictable workload and variable output lengths.
+.
 We developed a novel *learning to rank* approach that predicts the relative ranking of output lengths, enabling a more efficient Shortest Job First-like scheduling policy.
-This scheduling approach reduced chatbot latency by 6.9x compared to traditional FCFS scheduling.
+This scheduling approach reduced chatbot latency by 6.9x in high-load scenarios compared to commonly adopted FCFS scheduling.

 ## Head-of-Line Blocking in LLM Serving